ChaitraliM97/ipl-analytics-dashboard/README.md

 ---

 A visually rich and interactive dashboard that transforms raw IPL datasets into meaningful insights—highlighting teams, players, and season performances in a data-driven way.
-This project not only showcases season-wise champions, top performers, and exciting match statistics but also provides a holistic view of the tournament’s evolution over the years.
 By leveraging **Power BI, Power Query, and advanced DAX measures**, the dashboard ensures that even raw, unstructured data is refined into clear, compelling, and actionable visuals.